-Care to Speak, on behalf of the Canadian Mental Health Association of BC and SafeCare BC, is searching for individuals who have previously worked in long-term care, home care, or other areas of health care, who would be interested in volunteering their time to provide peer support to health care workers on the front lines.
+Care to Speak is searching for individuals who currently or previously worked in the healthcare or social services field and would be interested in volunteering their time to provide peer support to our service users.

 Interested applicants should be experienced, empathetic, non-judgmental, open-minded, open to feedback, have access to – and are comfortable operating – a computer, respect the confidentiality of others, and can commit to volunteering one day per week for a 1-year term.

 Interested parties must complete online training prior to starting their role and can expect to volunteer one day per week.
 The Canadian Mental Health Association of BC will provide ongoing support to volunteers.
 Applicants must be residing in BC and over the age of 19.
 In order to be chosen two references must be provided and the applicant must be willing to complete a required criminal record check.